jcawley5/kyma-local-dev/readme.md

 After cloning the repo, within github choose `Settings` -> `Secrets` and add the secret `KUBE_CONFIG_DATA` and place a base64 encoded version of your clusters kubeconfig which can be performed by using `https://www.base64encode.org/` or via cli tools.
 This of course could be automated by relying on the cli tools of your cloud provider.

 The parameters for deployment are defined within the `package.json` within the `buildParameters` object.
+Also important is the `name` defined in the package.json.
+This must match the file name of the function, in this case `examplefn.js`, that is to be deployed and is used to lint the file before deployment.

 ## Local Development - Kubeless